dancasey-ie/irish_energy_assets/README.md

 Most of this project was completed before looking at the Interactive Frontend Modules.
 JavaScript was only looked into briefly to get the interactive charts working.

+The login details for the database are stored in a seperate text file not included in the github for security puroses.
+If you require these details please contact me at dcasey720@gmail.com.

 Deployment
 ------------------------